Android-TPL-energy-consumption/in_situ_measurements/README.md

 # In-situ measurements

-This repository holds scripts used to monitor applications' energy consumption on Android.
-Scripts are:
+This repository holds scripts used to monitor applications' energy consumption and system metrics on Android.
+Scripts
+are:
 * `**.py`: Python scripts, launched on desktop, that will run all test scenarios on tested phone;
 * `scenarios/**.sh`: test scenarios that will run on phone.